Strengthen your immune system now with these foods to prevent disease.

 You may be familiar with the fact that carrots are one of the best sources of beta-carotene, but what does this antioxidant actually do?
 Antioxidants help protect cells from damage, giving them an advantage in fighting infections.
 Beta-carotene turns into vitamin A in the body, and just ten baby carrots is enough to keep you supplied with this vitamin all day long.

 Oysters are especially good for flu, as they are an optimal source of zinc.
 Zinc is critical for a well-functioning immune system and can also help reduce the extent and length of the disease.
 Just three oysters cover 100 percent of our daily zinc needs!
 But if you already can’t stand the thought of oysters, a super option is also a daily capsule of Ogaenics Body Guard Immunity Complex.
-It also contains the entire daily requirement of zinc and vitamin C.
+It also contains the entire daily requirement of zinc, vitamin C and vitamin D.

 There’s a reason why this green vegetable – fondly referred to as “kale” – has taken the world by storm in recent years.
 Only 100g are full of vitamins A and C. So make a smoothie with kale more often or just cook the classic kale dish during flu season!